 Young men from the UK are more negative towards aquaculture, according to a recent consumer survey conducted in five European countries.
 They were also among those with the least knowledge about aquaculture.

 As kelp aquaculture is a relatively new industry in Norway, and in many parts of Europe, there are many challenges to overcome before production can increase and become commercially viable.
 Active cultivation sites in Norway are scarce and concentrated towards the southern and mid-coastal regions; however, kelp farming also shows great potential in northern Norway.
 Therefore, researchers at Nofima are currently focusing on sustainable value creation from kelp production in northern Norway.

 10. December 2020

 Breeding salmon for growth or resistance to sea lice in cold waters may have little effect if the offspring grow up in warmer waters.

 1. December 2020

 Vasco Mota is becoming one of Norway’s foremost RAS scientists; land-based, closed-containment aquaculture systems using recirculated water.
 After completing his PhD and spending four years actively researching this field, the Nofima scientist is absolutely certain that RAS technology will play a key role in the future growth of aquaculture.

 Do Pacific salmon species carry a secret they could share with Atlantic salmon?
 What is it in the genes that make these relatives of Atlantic salmon less susceptible to lice?
-Researchers will now find the answers these questions, and they will use the method that just received the Nobel Prize in Chemistry – gene editing using CRISPR-Cas9.
+Researchers will now find the answers to these questions, using the gene editing method CRISPR-Cas9.